Things to do in Braga

 3. Savor Local Cuisine on a Braga Food Tour

 No trip is complete without savoring the local flavors, and a Braga food tour is one of the most delicious things to do in Braga.
-Sample traditional Portuguese dishes like bolinhos de bacalhau (codfish cakes), queijo (local cheese), and delicious tibias pastries.
+Sample traditional Portuguese dishes like bolinhos de bacalhau (codfish cakes), queijo (local cheese), delicious tibias pastries, and the region’s famous vinho verde wine.

 Why Visit?
 Food tours offer an authentic taste of Braga’s culinary heritage and allow you to connect with local traditions.